Herbalism 101 | Herbal Indications A-C

 Dandelion (Taraxacum officinale)

 Did you know that dandelion root can restore gut flora?
-Dandelion root contains a substance called inulin which acts like a prebiotic, feeding the good bacteria in your gut.
-She is also considered a bitter.
-Bitter herbs stimulate a response in your taste buds which then sends a signal to your digestive system to begin secretions in the stomach - optimizing digestion!
+Dandelion root contains a substance called inulin, which acts like a prebiotic, feeding the good bacteria in your gut.
+It is also considered bitter.
+Bitter herbs stimulate a response in your taste buds, which then sends a signal to your digestive system to begin secretions in the stomach—optimizing digestion!

 Artichoke (Cynara scolymus)

-The ancient Greeks and Romans used artichoke to aid in the digestion process.
-Artichoke is indicated for those with weak digestion, helping increase secretions of bile from the liver.
+The ancient Greeks and Romans used artichoke to aid digestion.
+Artichoke is indicated for those with weak digestion, helping increase bile secretions from the liver.

 Cardiotonic